 Develop a Risk Management Plan:

-A well-structured risk management plan is essential for guiding risk identification, assessment, and mitigation efforts throughout the project.
+A well-structured risk management plan is essential for guiding and managing risk through identification, assessment, and risk mitigation and efforts throughout the project.
 At the project initiation stage, organizations should develop a comprehensive risk management plan that outlines risk governance structures, policies, procedures, and tools that will be used to manage risks.

-Communicate and Engage: Effective communication is essential for fostering a risk-aware culture and ensuring that risk management activities are integrated throughout the project.
+Communicate and Engage: Effective communication is essential for fostering a risk-aware culture and ensuring that risk management activities are integrated throughout the full project life cycle.
 Organizations should establish communication channels and mechanisms to keep stakeholders informed of risk management progress, as well as to solicit feedback and input.
-This engagement encourages stakeholder buy-in and ensures that risk management remains a priority throughout the project lifecycle.
+This engagement encourages stakeholder buy-in and ensures that risk management remains a priority throughout the project lifecycle

 conducting a preliminary risk assessment, and fostering open communication, organizations can establish a strong risk management framework that will guide them through each stage of the project, ultimately improving project outcomes and reducing potential negative impacts.